MohamedAfham/CrossPoint/README.md

 ## Train CrossPoint

-Refer to `scripts/script.sh` for the commands to train CrossPoint.
+Refer `scripts/script.sh` for the commands to train CrossPoint.

 ## Downstream Tasks